-Although commonly used existing spectrometers can observe the surface of a solid using low-energy light, they cannot achieve a sufficient high-resolution measurement using high-energy light.
+Although commonly used existing spectrometers can observe the surface of a solid using low-energy light, they cannot achieve a sufficient high-resolution measurement using highenergy light.
 Thus, little useful information has been obtained about the bulk electronic states (electrons inside a material).
-However at the end of the 20th century, Dr. Suga, Dr. Akira Sekiyama (Assistant Professor, Osaka University), and col-
+However at the end of the 20th century, Dr. Suga, Dr. Akira Sekiyama4 (Assistant Professor, Osaka University), and col-

 Fig. 2.
 High-resolution resonance photoelectron spectra of a heavy electron system, CeRu2Si2, and valence-fluctuating system, CeRu2, of strongly-correlated electron systems.
+Top (red circles): Resonance spectra from the first high-resolution measurements of Ce 3d-4f.
+These distributions strongly reflect the bulk (inside material) electronic states.
+Bottom (blue circles): Ce 4d-4f resonance spectra.
+These distributions have been confirmed to reflect the electronic states in the surface of a material.

-Top (red circles): Resonance spectra from the first high-resolution leagues were the first to reveal the real bulk electronic states of two types of solids (CeRu2Si2 and CeRu2) using the ultrahigh resolution soft X-ray monochromator and the high-resolution photoelectron spectrometer that they designed and developed (Fig. 2).
+leagues were the first to reveal the real bulk electronic states of two types of solids (CeRu2Si2 and CeRu2) using the ultrahigh resolution soft X-ray monochromator and the highresolution photoelectron spectrometer that they designed and developed (Fig. 2).